How Your Student Can Gain Valuable Career Experience and Earn a Free Ride to College

 Today’s students are often looking for a way to serve others and their community.
 In addition, they are thinking about how to pay for their education.
 Military service in one of its many forms can meet both needs–paying for college and providing a much-needed service to our country.
 You may want to take a closer look.

 Since World War II, our nation has recognized the importance of helping our veterans attend college.
 The new Post 9/11 GI Bill continues that tradition for those veterans who have served on or after September 11, 2001.
-It covers up to the full cost of undergraduate education at any public university in the country, as well as many private schools.
+It covers the full cost of public, in-state tuition and fees.
+They cap the rates for private and foreign schools, and update those rates each year.

-The Post 9/11 GI Bill provides upfront tuition payments to the school, a monthly living allowance, and a book stipend of $1,000 per year.
+The Post 9/11 GI Bill provides tuition payments to the school, a monthly living allowance, and receive up to the maximum stipend per school year for books and supplies.
 Benefits are available up to 15 years after active duty if your service ended before 2013.
 For those whose service ended after 2013, the Forever GI Bill removes the benefit expiration.
 The monthly living allowance for those going to school more than half-time will be based on the cost of living where your school is located.

 You can compare rates and coverage based on location or school using the GI Bill® Comparison Tool.